willfitzpatrick4/willfitzpatrick4.github.io/_posts/2019-04-13-/Project4.md

 ```

-Countries were then renamed to match the first dataset, the index was set as the country and the NaN cells were dropped from the dataset.
+Countries were then renamed to match the first dataset and again the index was set as the country.

+The NaN cells were then dropped from the dataset.

 ```python